Andrew Targowski: Hobbies

 In his youth in communistic Poland, Targowski avoided any involvement in communistic youth associations.
 However, the regime was clever and allowed young people to dance American rock and roll in in-door places to avoid any unrest at the streets.
 He applied this policy with good energy, but his main interest was in sport.
 He was Warsaw's representative in junior skiing.
 However, since Warsaw is located on a flat terrain, he could not compete successfully with those skiers, from the mountain regions, where they could ski every day.
 Therefore, he switched to ping-pong and tennis.
 In the 1950s he was junior champion of Warsaw in single and doubles (with Andre Lech).
 In 1979 he was an international champion of Poland in doubles (with Andre Lech) (Sopot).
 When Gomułka's hard hand regime fell in December 1970, he was asked by tennis players to be a candidate for president of the Polish Tennis Association.
 He was elected (1971–1972), but after conducting 32 meetings/year, each a few hours, he resigned, since he stopped playing tennis and could not carry his job at the national information technology office.
 In the U.S. he is a club player.
-In 2003 he won the championship of Michigan and Midwest (Indianapolis) and fifth place in the Nationals (Scottsdale, AZ) in super senior category, team doubles (he used to play double No. 1 with Ken Donner).
+In 2003 he won the championship of Michigan and Midwest (Indianapolis) and fifth place in the Nationals (Scottsdale, Arizona) in super senior category, team doubles (he used to play double No. 1 with Ken Donner).
 In the 1990s–2000s he won three times the Irish Open Tournament (regional) in doubles.
 Now he plays No. 3, when he was just a runner up of Michigan in 2011.
 He plays at West Hill Athletic Club in Kalamazoo.
 Needless to say that in his tennis city there are boys nationals, organized for the last 70 years.